What Is Google Search Console?

 - Remove bad backlinks from Google using the disavow tool (part of GSC)

-There are cases in which you need to notify Google of changes made to your site.
-For example, when adding an SSL, when migrating to a new domain or when important changes are made to your site.
+Sometimes, you need to notify Google of changes to your site, such as adding an SSL, migrating to a new domain, or making other significant changes.

 Instead of waiting for Google to find out about the changes, you can use the Google search console to notify them and request a re-indexing of your website or particular pages.